10 Dec Do Solar Panels Produce Power in the Winter in Maine?

-Contrary to popular belief, solar panels can produce a lot of electricity during the winter months.
-Although the days are shorter, the temperatures are lower.
-Solar panel efficiency is actually higher in the winter months than it is during the dog days of summer.
+Contrary to popular belief, solar panels can produce a lot of electricity during the winter months in Maine.
+Although the days are shorter and we get plenty of snow, the temperatures are lower.
+Thus, solar panel efficiency is actually higher in the winter months than it is during the dog days of summer.

 Solar panel efficiency is higher in cooler weather

 Solar cells lose some efficiency when it is too hot, reducing output.
 When the temperature increases beyond the optimum level, solar panel efficiency decreases.
 In fact, hot summer days are not necessarily the best for solar energy production.
 An hour during a bright but cool winter day can have greater solar energy output than an hour during a hot summer day.

 Another important consideration of winter solar electricity production is the weather.
 In Maine, there is a lot of sunny weather in the winter.
 On average, December, January, February, and March are some of the sunnier months.
 Although California, Texas, and Florida are some of the leading states in the U.S. for installed solar capacity, Massachusetts and New Jersey are also on the top ten list.

 Snow has little effect on total solar energy output

 Many solar enthusiasts are also concerned about the impact of snow on solar electricity production.
 Unfortunately, when solar panels are covered with snow, they produce little if any electricity.

 The good news is that Sundog Solar has nine years of experience installing solar panels in Maine and takes snow into account when calculating the projected electricity output of a solar system.
 Whenever possible, we install solar panels facing south and at an angle.
 This means that snow can more easily slide off of the panels, especially once the sun comes out and starts to warm the panels.
 Because of their dark color, the temperature of the solar panels increases relatively easily when the sun is out.